BlendVision/Android-Messaging-Samples/README.md

   //This method is optional and can be overridden if needed. override fun onUpdateViewerInfoSuccess() {}

+  //This method is optional and can be overridden if needed.[README.md](..%2F..%2FBlendVision%2Fbv4dev%2FREADME.md) override fun onUpdateUserSuccess() {}

+  //This method is optional and can be overridden if needed. override fun onCustomCountersInit(customCounters: List<CustomCounter>) {}

+  //This method is optional and can be overridden if needed. override fun onCustomCountersUpdated(customCounters: List<CustomCounter>) {}

-  //This method is optional and can be overridden if needed. override fun onUpdateUserSuccess() {}
+  //This method is optional and can be overridden if needed. override fun onCustomMessageCountUpdated(increment: Int, customCounters: CustomCounter) {}

   override fun onError(exception: MessageException) {
     // Error exception
   }